octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Ligo compilation

-The ligo code above should compile now, with this command:
+The ligo code above should now compile with this command:
 ```shell
 $ ligo compile-contract <ligoFile> <mainFunction>
 ```